sourcegraph/about/blogposts/github-universe-liveblog-innersource.md

 Jeremy: Walmart Labs is a global division with offices around the world.
 They’re responsible for all of Walmart eCommerce sites.
 They were given the mandate of rebooting Walmart’s entire technology division and basically started from the ground up.
 To do this, you want to create an “irresistible development environment” — best practices, modern tools, strong code review processes.
 They also focus on experiences that combine digital and physical experiences (e.g., scanning an item in store and paying for it).
 Inner source helps spread knowledge around, unlocking collaborative bottlenecks and eliminating territoriality around private code.
 Walmart Labs has been inner sourcing since the beginning.

 Joan: HP is an active member of the Linux community.
 Open source has always been a “part of their DNA.”
 What’s changing now is the specific tools they’re using.
 She works across organizations and roles (engineers, data scientists, managers) to improve developer productivity.
 Inner source is an amazing competitive advantage for HP.
-They’ve built a “Google-like developer experience” inside their company.
+They've built a “Google-like developer experience” inside their company.
 And it helps them accelerate time to market.
 One of the big challenges is a big culture shift that they’re working through, but the benefits justify the effort.

 Jeff: IBM sees inner source as a way to improve efficiency and encourage the spread of shared knowledge across the company.
 The coding part is just the tip of the iceberg of the “social coding” shift.
 It also involves changes to project management, staffing, dependency management, relationship between security team and dev organization (training squad or quasi-regulatory agency?)